Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

 Use the Brain class directly, rather than a subclass.
 Brain behavior is determined by the brain type.
 During training, set your agent's brain type to **External**.
 To use the trained model, import the model file into the Unity project and change the brain type to **Internal**.
 You can extend the CoreBrain class to create different brain types if the four built-in types don't do what you need.

 The Brain class has several important properties that you can set using the Inspector window.
 These properties must be appropriate for the agents using the brain.
-For example, the `State Size` property must match the length of the feature vector created by an agent exactly.
+For example, the `Vector Observation Space Size` property must match the length of the feature vector created by an agent exactly.
 See [Agents](Learning-Environment-Design-Agents.md) for information about creating agents and setting up a Brain instance correctly.

 ## Brain Properties

 ![Brain Inspector](images/brain.png)

-* `Brain Parameters` - Define state, observation, and action spaces for the Brain.
+* `Brain Parameters` - Define vector observations, visual observation, and vector actions for the Brain.
+    * `Vector Observation`
+    	* `Space Type` - Corresponds to whether the observation vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).
-    * `State Size` - Length of state vector for brain (In _Continuous_ state space).
-Or number of possible values (in _Discrete_ state space).
+    	* `Space Size` - Length of vector observation for brain (In _Continuous_ space type).
+Or number of possible values (in _Discrete_ space type).
+		* `Stacked Vectors` - The number of previous vector observations that will be stacked before being sent to the brain.
+	* `Visual Observations`	- Describes height, width, and whether to greyscale visual observations for the Brain.
+	* `Vector Action`
+		* `Space Type` - Corresponds to whether action vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).
-    * `Action Size` - Length of action vector for brain (In _Continuous_ state space).
+		* `Space Size` - Length of action vector for brain (In _Continuous_ state space).
 Or number of possible values (in _Discrete_ action space).
-    * `Memory Size` - Length of memory vector for brain.
-Used with Recurrent networks and frame-stacking CNNs.
-    * `Camera Resolution` - Describes height, width, and whether to greyscale visual observations for the Brain.
 		* `Action Descriptions` - A list of strings used to name the available actions for the Brain.
-* `State Space Type` - Corresponds to whether state vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).
-* `Action Space Type` - Corresponds to whether action vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).
 * `Type of Brain` - Describes how the Brain will decide actions.
     * `External` - Actions are decided using Python API.
     * `Internal` - Actions are decided using internal TensorFlowSharp model.